-Unrestricted risk estimate for Elsinoë fawcettii Overall likelihood of entry, establishment and spread Very low Consequences Low Unrestricted risk Negligible
+Unrestricted risk estimate for Elsinoë fawcettii Overall likelihood of entry, establishment and spread Low Consequences Low Unrestricted risk Very low

-As indicated, the unrestricted risk of Elsinoë fawcettii has been assessed as 'negligible', which achieves the ALOP for Australia.
+As indicated, the unrestricted risk of Elsinoë fawcettii has been assessed as Very Low, which achieves the ALOP for Australia.
 Therefore, specific risk management measures are not required for Elsinoë fawcettii.